 A. As the gap between housing costs and living wages grows further apart, more & more people are finding themselves unable either to maintain or even find affordable housing.
-According to the Orange County Register in January 2013 a median priced 2 bedroom, 1 bath apartment now rents for over $1,600 a month.
-Considering the average minimum wage monthly check generates around $1,400 before deductions it becomes readily apparent that apartment rents are out of reach.
+According to the Orange County, California Register in April 2018 a median priced 2 bedroom, 1 bath apartment now rents for over $1,800 a month.
+Considering the average minimum wage monthly check generates around $1,700 before deductions it becomes readily apparent that apartment rents are out of reach.

 Q. Why don’t motel residents save their money to apply to the first month’s rent for an apartment?